RobinNagpal/fuel-token-track-docs/Contract.md

 # Token Track Project

-We will be building Token Track project, where we have our own token which we can mint, transfer, and burn.
+You will be building Token Track project, where you have our own token which you can mint, transfer, and burn.
 Let's dive straight into creating the project.

 To create a forc project, open your terminal, cd into the folder you'd like to keep your project, and run the following command: